mwillsey/crossbot/README.md

 python setup.py install
 ```

-Initialize the database with `sqlite3 crossbot.db < init_db.sql` if you don't
+Initialize the database with `sqlite3 crossbot.db < scripts/init_db.sql` if you don't
 have one already.